lion7/nativestor/e2e/README.md

 How to run tests
 ----------------

-if you want to provide your own topolvm image, please edit the [cluster.yaml](./manifest/cluster.yaml), change the spec.topolvmVersion field
+if you want to provide your own topolvm image, please edit the [setting.yaml](./manifest/cluster.yaml), change the `TOPOLVM_IMAGE` field

 run as follows: